jsdabrowski/SLR-SE/README.md

-# Supplementary material for the paper Analysing App Reviews for Software Engineering: A Systematic Literature Review
+# Supplementary material for A Systematic Literature Review: Analysing App Reviews for Software Engineering

 The repository contains suplementary materialas for the paper.
 They are parts of the submission for <will be filled once the papers is accepted>.
 The materials include: